chrisvanmeer/at-hashistack/README.md

 Note that if you want to use any of the binary commands on the management station, be sure to `source ~/.bashrc` after each product installation, since this also sets the correct environment variables.

+### Bonus

+There is a playbook included as a bonus that configures the Consul and Nomad secrets engine on Vault and enables an `operator` role for both of the secrets engines.
+This allows for reading dynamic Consul/Nomad ACL tokens.

+1. `ansible-playbook playbooks/10_bonus.yml`
+2. `vault read consul/creds/operator`
+3. `vault read nomad/creds/operator`

 ## URL's

 - <https://consul.service.inthepicture.photo:8501>